Solving Rubik’s Cubes in Pursuit of Generalized Robotic Manipulation.

 Machines still lag far behind humans in many tasks, including dexterous object manipulation, and especially tasks requiring generalization.
 The idea that perception and mobility is more difficult than reasoning was observed by prominent AI researchers in the 1980s, most notably Hans Moravec, Marvin Minsky, and Rodney Brooks.
 This is now known as Moravec’s paradox.

 The manipulation project at OpenAI started in 2017, and the most recent results relied on a number of clever tricks developed both internally by OpenAI and more broadly by the machine and reinforcement learning communities.
-In July 2018 they succeeded in the intermediate step of teaching a robot hand to orient a simple block, but to learn the more complex movements needed to rotate the faces of a Rubik’s cube they needed to develop a few new tricks.
+In July 2018 they succeeded in the intermediate step of teaching a robotic hand to orient a simple block, but to learn the more complex movements needed to rotate the faces of a Rubik’s cube they needed to develop a few new tricks.

 Reportedly, it took about 13,000 simulated years of training to achieve sim2real transfer to the physical robotic hand, and any one of the techniques mentioned called out in the graphic could be responsible for 3x or so of training efficiency.
 For example, in experiments from the paper, manual domain randomization was at least 3x slower than using automatic domain randomization (and setting the level of randomization poorly can make it even worse).
 With multiple facets affecting training synergistically, it’s entirely possible that training could have taken years instead of months had they not been brought together effectively.